righettod/poc-graphql/README.md

 ## Discovery queries

-The following queries can be used to get the schema:
+The following queries can be used to get the schema.

 Non-detailed: